- Mississippi State University • IDEELab

 Automotive and robotics firms

-Standard Mechanics has proven that small-scale, student-driven innovation can compete with national labs.
+Standard Mechanics has proven that small-scale, student-driven innovation can indeed compete with national labs.

 The IDEELab Connection